DeveloperClaus/DropwizardAuthDemo/README.md

 # DropWizard Authentication (and questions)

-How to start the KshHomepage application
+How to start the application
 ---

 1. Run `mvn clean install` to build your application